lacklusterer/OOP_HistoryScraper/README.md

 By employing **composition**, we maintain a *cohesive* and *organized* data structure.
 The Database handles storage and retrieval, while the Entity class defines shared attributes and behaviors for various data entities.

-This design promotes code *simplicity, flexibility, and reusability*.
+This design promotes code *simplicity*, *flexibility*, and *reusability*.
 Changes to specific `Entity` instances won't affect the overall `Database` functionality, fostering a robust and maintainable codebase.

-## 3. Overloading:
-Classes can have optional parameter.
-For example, `Date` has the attribute `moon` that tell if it's lunar date or not.
-Using overloaded constructor, we can create `Date` objects with different sets of input parameters for flexibility.

 # V. Technologies Utilized